Tymewalk/Tymoji/README.md

 Tymewalk's Emojis for use on the Scratch forums.
 All in one handy userscript.

 ## Why use Tymoji?
-Emojis on the Scratch forums are limited.
-What with the ever-growing number of emojis on our devices, many Scratchers want to be able to use them!
-The only problem is that the Scratch Team can't keep up with the rapidly-expanding Unicode emojibase.
+Many Scratchers want to have more smilies and emojis on the Scratch Forums.
+But since there are far more pressing issues (such as security), emojis are very low on the list of things that need to be added.

 Enter Tymoji.
 Tymoji allows you to insert emojis in the Scratch forums as simple as typing `:smile:`.

-`:smile:` gets auto-replaced with a Tymoji smile.
+When you type `:smile:`, it gets auto-replaced with a Tymoji smile.
 Neat, huh?

-## List of emojis
+## Full list

     :smile: - Smiling Face
     :frown: - Frowning Face